chrisdaaz/recasting-antiquity/content/bibliography.md

 Black, Paula and Ursula Sharma.
 2001.
 "Men are real, women are 'made up': beauty therapy and the construction of femininity." *The Sociological Review* 49, no. 1 (2001), 100--116.

-Blühm, Andreas.
-1996.
-"In Living Colour: A Short History of Colour in Sculpture in the 19<sup>th</sup> Century."
-In *The Colour of Sculpture 1840-1910*, edited by Andreas Blühm, 11--60.
-Amsterdam: Van Gogh Museum and Zwolle: Wanders Uitgevers.

-Blundell, Sue.
-2002.
-"Clutching at clothes."
-In *Women's Dress in the Ancient Greek World*, edited by Lloyd Llewellyn-Jones, 143--170.
-Swansea: Classical Press of Wales.

 Blundell, Sue and Nancy Sorkin Rabinowitz.
 2008.
 "Women's bodies, women's pots: adornment scenes in Attic vase-painting." *Phoenix* 62, no. 1/2 (Spring/Summer 2008), 115--144.

-Boggs, Jean Sutherland.
-1996. *Degas*.
-Chicago: Art Institute of Chicago.

-Boggs, Jean Sutherland.
-1956.
-"Mme Henri Rouart and Hélène by Edgar Degas." *Bulletin of the Art Division of the Los Angeles County Museum* 8, no. 2 (Spring 1956): 13--17.

-Boggs, Jean Sutherland.
-1962. *Portraits by Degas*.
-Berkeley and Los Angeles: University of California Press.

 Bonnard, Jean-Baptiste.
 2013.
 "Male and female bodies according to ancient Greek physicians." *Clio: Histoire, Femmes et Societes* 37 (2013), 21--39.